Introduction

 Partners

 They are StackSpot's customer partner company.
 They work as a limited StackSpot account.
-Partners are connected to an existing account on the Platform.
+Partners can connect to an existing account on the Platform.

 You register a partner manually.
 After logging in, the Partner can invite other members to access StackSpot.